livegnik/2way-poc-design/02-architecture/managers/05-schema-manager.md

 ### 9.2 Domain name constraints

-* Domain names are global across all schemas.
+* Domain names are scoped to the schema's `app_id`, matching the protocol namespace rules for domains.
-* Domain name collisions are forbidden.
+* Duplicate domain names within the same `app_id` are forbidden and cause startup failure.
-* Any collision causes startup failure.
+* Domains declared in one `app_id` must not be interpreted or reused by another app unless a protocol-level schema linkage exists; Schema Manager never invents such linkages.

 ### 9.3 Domain modes